Definitive Guide to Plan and Execute Lucrative Estate Sales

 Another resource when it comes to downsizing is Downsizing Divas at www.downsizing-diva.com.
 The Divas describe their services as: “Downsizing Diva helps you sort through your things, design an organizing system that works, and reduces, reuses and recycles items you do not want, use or need, and they do it all with care, compassion and, sometimes comedy!”

 Downsizing Divas also assist estate executors and administrators.
-This includes aiding people in organizing and preparing for estate sales.
+This includes aiding people in organizing and preparing for estate auctions.

 Rent a Dumpster